 In order to enroll at a German university, all students under 30 years of age are required by law to carry health insurance.
 The same applies to all students who require a residence permit (i. e. non-EU citizens).
-In what follows, we describe how EU and non-EU citizens can fulfill this requirement and how to evidence it.
+In the following section, we describe how EU and non-EU citizens can fulfill this requirement and how to evidence it.

 If you have already obtained private health insurance under your scholarship program (e.g. Erasmus Mundus students, DAAD or IPSWaT scholarship holders, etc.), you must obtain a certificate of exemption (Befreiungsbescheinigung) from any of the state health insurance providers to present at the time of enrollment at the university.

 Personal liability policies are available from banks, insurance companies or online, where you can find up-to-date price comparisons (use Versicherungsvergleich as a search term).
-Your contact person at the Office of International Affairs can also provide application forms and answer any questions you may have.
+Your contact person at the International Office can also provide application forms and answer any questions you may have.